Sente Bio Complete Serum Review

 • Niacinamide (est. ≈0.3%),

-Among others, Sente Bio Complete Serum also contains some ingredients marketed as effective in reducing wrinkles, specifically Retinyl Linoleate, Dipalmitoyl Hydroxyproline, Sodium Ascorbyl Phosphate, and Folic Acid.
+Among others, Sente Bio Complete Serum also contains some ingredients often marketed as effective in reducing wrinkles, specifically Retinyl Linoleate, Dipalmitoyl Hydroxyproline, Sodium Ascorbyl Phosphate, and Folic Acid.
 However, the studies supporting the anti-wrinkle claims of these ingredients provide insufficient evidence of efficacy according to CreamScan Research Evaluation Standards.
 Therefore, these ingredients do not contribute to the anti-wrinkle rating.

 Please refer to the Ratings section below for details of the anti-wrinkle rating calculation.